 I think they might be confusing their Karl Marx with Groucho Marx.
 But that aesthetic actually fits my 90s college vibe too. #iykyk

-And, let’s be honest here, this is what the whole “cultural Marxism” debate feels like.
-Accusations of “cultural Marxism” (which is not a real thing btw) are completely bogus and depending on context usually racist.
+And yet, let’s be honest here, this is what the whole “cultural Marxism” debate feels like.
+After all, accusations of “cultural Marxism” (which is not a real thing btw) are completely bogus and depending on context usually racist.
 As Thapar points out, even many Indian historians who identify as Marxists reject much of Marx’s historical framework.
 And that’s all Marxism is.
 A historical framework.
 She writes quite forcefully about this debate in chapter 4, “In Defence of History.”
 You should read it.

 - Libby (where available)